-houses for hired farm/ranch labor or tenants

-- all other farm/ranch buildings such as barns, shops, storage facilities, sheds, silos, bins and similar structures
+- houses for hired farm/ranch labor or tenants - all other farm/ranch buildings such as barns, shops, storage facilities, sheds, silos, bins, and similar structures - wells - drainage facilities - repairs and maintenance of irrigation equipment - all other farm improvements

-- wells

-- drainage facilities

-- resurfacing of driveways

-- repairs and maintenance of irrigation equipment

-- all other farm improvements

-Exclude any new construction or remodeling expense (These should be reported under Capital Expenses (Items 34-36)).
+Exclude any new construction or remodeling expense.
+(These should be reported under Capital Expenses (Items 34-36).)

-Item 16 - Maintenance & Repair of the Operator's House
+Item 16 - Maintenance & Repair of the Producer's House

-Record the total amount spent in the reference year for maintenance and repairs to the operator's house, if it was owned by the operation.
+Record the total amount spent in the reference year for maintenance and repairs to the producer's house if it was owned by the operation.

-If the operator does not understand what is meant by "owned by the operation", offer the definitions noted on the questionnaire.
-"Owned by the operation" means the house is recorded as an asset in farm record books, or deeded as part of the farm.
+If the producer does not understand what is meant by "owned by the operation", offer the definitions noted on the questionnaire.
+"Owned by the operation" means the house is recorded as an asset in farm record books or deeded as part of the farm.